-The only time the mother is not present is when he is put in the closet one night a week, which is when the abductor comes into abuse his mother, as he sleeps.
+The only time the mother is not present is when he is put in the closet one night a week.
+This is when the abductor comes into abuse his mother, as he sleeps.

 The boy inevitably wakes up and the mystery, tension and unknowing is seen on screen.
-He is trying to make sense of questions such as why does my mother hide me in the cupboard and who is this man who comes once a week?
+He is trying to make sense of questions; such as why does my mother hide me in the cupboard?
+Who is this man who comes once a week?

-As I was watching the film I could not help but relate the boy’s transition to the theories, established by Freud; of different stages of psychological growth explained within the Oedipus complex.
+As I was watching the film I could not help but relate the boy’s transition to the theories of the Freudian Oedipus complex.

 Making sense of the world

-We see Jack, the five year old, making sense of the world beyond his mother and ‘Room’, as an imaginary world made up of magic.
+We see Jack, the five-year-old, making sense of the world beyond his mother and ‘Room’.
+An imaginary world made up of magic.

-Freud would see the abductor’s visits as the infant starting to learn that there are others besides him in the world.
+Freud would see the abductor’s visits as the infant learning that there are others besides him in the world.
 It is a mysterious unknown figure yet plays a huge part in the infant’s life.
 This figure (the abductor in the film but ordinarily the father) is where the mother goes, and so too nourishment affection and love.

 There is a chilling scene in which Jack is listening to his mother and the abductor having sex, not understanding what is happening, what his mother is doing, and yet too scared to look through the slats of the door of the cupboard to see, so his distracts himself by doing times tables or counting his teeth.

-There is a moment of transition however, showing mediated feelings and self reliance, where which Jack goes over to the bed to see who this man is, trying to make sense of why he has the power to steal his mother away from him.
+There is a moment of transition, however, showing mediated feelings and self-reliance, where Jack goes over to the bed to see who this man is, trying to make sense of why he has the power to steal his mother away from him.

-The power the Father has over Jack’s life is shown when the abductor literally turns the power off in the room when the mother threatens the abductor.
+The power the Father has over Jack’s life is shown when the abductor literally turns off the power in the room.
+Doing so when the mother threatens the abductor.

-It is a stark reminder of the power the abductor has on the life of the child and mirrors the fight the child has with his father, and his power that inevitably triumphs for the mother’s attention within the oedipus complex.
+It is a stark reminder of the power the abductor has on the life of the child.
+Mirroring the fight the child has with his father and the father’s power that inevitably triumphs for the mother’s attention.

 Birth of the senses: Understanding the world